General Child Psychology Track

 Rotation Description & Patient Demographics

-The Psychiatry and Behavioral Medicine Unit (PBMU) is a 41-bed acute care psychiatric unit that provides multidisciplinary assessment, crisis intervention and stabilization, and long-term treatment planning for children and adolescents between the ages of 4 and 18.
-The children and adolescents seen on this unit present with a variety of severe psychological/psychiatric problems, including psychotic, mood, disruptive, , anxiety, eating, and developmental disorders, as well as chronic medical problems with concomitant behavioral difficulties.
+The Psychiatry and Behavioral Medicine Unit (PBMU) is a 41-bed acute care psychiatric unit that provides multidisciplinary assessment, crisis intervention and stabilization, and long-term treatment planning for children and adolescents between the ages of 4 and 17.
+The children and adolescents treated on the PBMU present with a variety of severe psychological/psychiatric problems, including psychotic, mood, disruptive, anxiety, eating, and developmental disorders, as well as chronic medical problems with concomitant behavioral difficulties.
+The PBMU is divided into 3 distinct programs: child (serving youth 12 and under), adolescent (serving youth 13 and up), and biobehavioral (serving youth with severe intellectual and developmental disabilities).
 In addition, many youth experience significant psychosocial stressors related to child abuse, neglect, and other types of trauma.

 Training Experiences & Treatment Modalities

-The PBMU is a multidisciplinary unit with routine contributions made by nursing, education, parent-support, nutrition, speech and language pathology, adolescent medicine, pediatrics, art therapy, recreational therapy, and occupational and physical therapy.
-The PBMU provides children, adolescents and their families with acute crisis stabilization through solution focused intervention and works to facilitate connections to community resources.
-Components of the PBMU Program include: 1) intensive skill building of a behavior management, 2) individual and family crisis management and stabilization centered on skill building through the use of evidence informed clinical pathways, 3) medication evaluation, 4) crisis prevention planning and 5) disposition assessment and planning, with connection to appropriate community resources.
+The PBMU is a multidisciplinary unit with routine contributions made by nursing, education, psychiatrists, mental health therapists, board certified behavior analysts, psychologists, case management, nutrition, speech and language pathology, adolescent medicine, pediatrics, art therapy, and music therapy.
+The PBMU provides children, adolescents, and their families with acute crisis stabilization through solution focused intervention and coordination with community resources.
+Components of the PBMU Program include: 1) intensive skill building and behavior management, 2) individual and family crisis management and stabilization centered on skill building through the use of evidence informed clinical pathways, 3) medication evaluation, 4) crisis prevention planning and 5) disposition assessment and planning, with connection to appropriate community resources.
+The PBMU’s model of care is grounded in positive behavior interventions and supports (PBIS).

 Resident Expectations & Supervision

-2. participate in clinical activities related to diagnostic evaluation/formulation, teaching emotion regulation and distress tolerance skills (including diagnostic specific skills outlined in clinical pathways and group therapy), crisis prevention planning, and disposition planning; residents review and integrate information from outside sources (school, caseworker, previously involved mental health professionals, current providers, etc.), write reports (daily chart notes, case formulations, support letters, Crisis Prevention Plans, CPS Reports, etc.) and participate in multidisciplinary treatment planning for patients assigned to their team; psychology residents receive individual supervision from a psychologist and a psychiatrist on a weekly basis, and group supervision through daily clinical huddles and weekly patient reviews.
+Residents primarily work in the child and adolescent programs and are expected to: 1) participate in team care and to function as a team clinician (individual and family intervention) for a range of patients with support and direction from psychology and psychiatry attendings, 2) participate in clinical activities related to diagnostic evaluation/formulation, including administration and interpretation of cognitive and diagnostic assessments, 3)teaching emotion regulation and distress tolerance skills, crisis prevention and safety planning, and disposition planning, 4) leading group therapy on our child and adolescent programs utilizing CBT and DBT skills.
+Residents review and integrate information from outside sources (school, caseworker, previously involved mental health professionals, current providers, etc.), write reports (daily chart notes, case formulations, support letters, safety plans, CPS reports, assessment reports, etc.) and participate in multidisciplinary treatment planning for patients assigned to their team.
+Psychology residents receive individual supervision from a psychologist daily, participate in group supervision with psychologists and mental health therapists once per week, and participate in daily clinical rounds.

 Evaluation of Psychology Residents